QR4.7.5 Family Generations

 3. Why are higher generations so heavy?

-But if a muon is an electron collision doubled, why doesn’t it have a minus two charge?
+Yet if a muon is an electron collision doubled, why doesn’t it have a minus two charge?
 It does, but we can only measure charge one axis at a time, and after each measurement the system resets.
-On any one axis, a muon’s charge is minus one because the other remainder occupies an orthogonal dimension.
-A processing model then suggests that the three family generations of electrons reflect the three dimensions of space, and neutrinos will be the same.
+On any one axis, a muon’s charge is minus one because the other remainder is in an orthogonal dimension.
+In a processing model, the three family generations of electrons reflect the three dimensions of space, and neutrinos will be the same.

-For quarks, the situation is more complex, as their photons collide in a plane, not one axis, so one can’t just repeat the quark structure in three dimensions.
-However, the tail-tail-head planar triangle of an up quark could form a charm quark pyramid, whose every side presents an up-quark’s charge but with more mass by interference.
-A tail-head-head down quark could likewise form a strange quark pyramid.
-Top and bottom quarks could then fill the channels of a point with two up and down quark planes at right angles, with again more mass by interference.
+For quarks, the case is more complex, as their photons collide in a plane not an axis, so one can’t just repeat their structure in three dimensions.
+However, the planar triangles up two up quarks could form two sides of a pyramid, to give a charm quark of the same charge but more mass by interference.
+Two down quarks could do likewise for a strange quark pyramid.
+Top and bottom quarks could then fill three sides of a pyramid, to occupy all the channels of a point, with more interference and hence mass.

 In conclusion, the three generations of electrons, neutrinos, and quarks could arise from the three dimensions of space, and their increased mass from the increased interference this produces.